Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 (4) If a motion satisfies these threshold requirements, the trial court must conduct an ex parte hearing on the motion and determine if the requested services are necessary to ensure the protection of the defendant’s constitutional rights.

-(2) Particularized need in the context of criminal trials and appeals is established when a defendant shows by reference to the particular facts and circumstances that the requested services relate to a matter that, considering the inculpatory evidence, is likely to be a significant issue in the defense at trial and that the requested services are necessary to protect the defendant’s right to a fair trial.
+(2) Particularized need in the context of criminal trials and appeals is established when a defendant shows by reference to the particular facts and circumstances that the requested services relate to a matter that, considering the inculpatory evidence, is likely to be a significant issue in the defense at trial, including both the guilt and sentencing phases, and that the requested services are necessary to protect the defendant's right to a fair trial.
 See Barnett, 909 S.W.2d at 423.

 (4) Particularized need cannot be established and funding requests should be denied where the motion contains only: